KristofferStrube/Blazor.WebAuthentication/README.md

 # Blazor.WebAuthentication
 A Blazor wrapper for the [Web Authentication](https://www.w3.org/TR/webauthn-3/) browser API.

-The API specified ways to create and validate strong public-key-based credentials.
-It gets these credentials from the native authenticators of the devices.
+The API specifies ways to create and validate strong public-key-based credentials.
+It gets these credentials from the native authenticators of the device.
 On Windows, that's Windows Hello; on iOS/macOS, that's Touch ID or Face ID; and on Android, that's face, fingerprint, or PIN authentication.
 This project implements a wrapper around the API for Blazor so that we can easily and safely work with native authentication methods from the browser.

 # Demo
 The sample project can be demoed at https://kristofferstrube.github.io/Blazor.WebAuthentication/